Find out when a tenant can get a pet bond refund, how much can be refunded and how to get a pet bond refund.

 - This means there still needs to be a pet bond lodged with Tenancy Services.

 - Both tenants and the landlord should agree on how to refund Tenant A’s share of the pet bond (for example, Tenant B can pay this directly to Tenant A).
+You should have this in writing to prevent disputes when refunding the pet bond at the end of the tenancy.

 If Tenant B had approval to keep a pet at the property before 1 December 2025, they do not need to pay a pet bond.
 In this case, Tenant A can apply for a pet bond refund (as long as there are no other consented pets being kept at the property).